ytzhong/RVweights/readme.md

 In this folder, we present the weights trained from the Framingham Heart Study (off-spring and third-generation cohorts) with a total sample size of 2,441.

-There are a few files with their name begin with:
+There are a few files with their names begin with:
 1. CV_full_weights.tar.gz contains weights trained from CVs-only models
 2. Joint_full_weights.tar.gz contains weights trained from joint models (CVs and RVs)
 3. RV_full_weights.tar.gz contains weights trained from RVs-only models